ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

 ```
 {: codeblock}

-## How to define a policy which has all resource groups?
+## How do I define a policy which has all resource groups?
 {: #policy-faq}
 {: faq}
 {: support}